Reality-Virtually-Hackathon/placemaker/readme.md

 1. Install nodejs and npm.
 Then install gulp package globally
 2. Locate project folder in terminal
 3. Type "npm install" to install node packages
-4. Type "npm run dev" to start the server
+4. Type "npm run dev" to start the server and app